-2013 Locke Lake 'Below' Data Summary
+Locke Lake 'Above' Data Summary

-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 5.6 for the Locke Lake 'Below' site.
-This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
-This compares to stream health scores from 2012 (5.6) and 2011 (5.7).
-This stream is remaining stable.
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 4.4 for the Locke Lake 'Above' site.
+This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
+This shows a slight improvement in stream health scores from 2013 (4.9), 2012 (5.2) and 2011 (5.4).
+Scores at this site have steadily improved since 2009 (6.1).
+In 2014, the diversity was stable, and the dominant family (Hydropsychidae) dominated an even larger portion of the sample than in 2013.
+While this improved the FBI score, the high dominance of a single family is not ideal.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-225 invertebrates were identified in this sample.
+228 invertebrates were identified in this sample.
 This sample size is good.